-Domestic violence takes place within the context of a close relationship, usually partners / ex-partners.
+Domestic abuse takes place within the context of a close relationship, usually partners / ex-partners.
 It occurs across all communities regardless of social class, gender, family income, age, sexuality, religion, ethnic or racial background, and mental or physical ability.
 Men usually perpetrate the abuse over women but it can be women controlling men and can also happen within same sex relationships.
 However, whilst both men and women may experience incidents of violence, women are considerably more likely to experience repeated and severe forms of violence, including sexual violence.
 (See below for male victim info)

-What are the effects of domestic violence?
+What are the effects of Domestic Abuse?

 Physical Abuse may include things like pushing, slapping, punching, biting, burning, strangling, throwing objects, kicking and ultimately murder